Delta 9: Why It’s Legal In Most States

 Not only can Delta-9 get you high, but it’s the reason that marijuana products give you a high in the first place!
 Although Delta-9 products have to comply with specific legal restrictions, they still have potent psychoactive properties.

-The overall effects of Delta-9 can vary based on a number of factors, such as the dosage taken and the way the compounds interact with your cannabinoid receptors.
+The overall effects of Delta-9 can vary based on a number of factors, such as the dosage taken and the way the compounds interact with your unique body makeup.
 While people report positive effects, like feelings of euphoria and relaxation, some users also report negative side effects, such as increased paranoia or restlessness.
 (1)

 It’s best to start out with a lower dosage of Delta-9 so that you can get a better sense of how it influences your body.
-If you’ve never taken Delta-9 before, you may want to begin with a small 5 mg dose.
-Wait at least one hour before increasing your dosage.
+If you’ve never taken Delta-9 before, you may want to begin with a small 5 mg dose, or discuss usage with your healthcare provider.

 Of course, people don’t just use Delta 9 because it can give you a high.
-It can relieve anxiety, elevate the mood, and relieve chronic pain and nausea.
 Some people find it to be relaxing, while others say that it gives them energy.
-Since there are different strains of THC, you can seek out products that will give the effect you’re looking for.
+Since there are different strains of THC, you can also seek out products that will give the effect you’re looking for.

 What’s the Difference Between Delta 8 and Delta 9?